Eastern Redbud Blooms

 Vinca is a genus of flowering plants in the family Apocynaceae, native to Europe, northwest Africa and southwest Asia.
 The English name periwinkle is shared with the related genus Catharanthus.

 September in central Florida is still bright, sunny, and hot.
-The high temperatures are a little lower than August, but it still gets in the 90’s.
-We continue to have almost daily showers in the evening as fronts filled with moisture come ashore from the Gulf of Mexico.
+The high temperatures are lower than August, and the low temperatures are in the 70’s (F) instead of August’s 80’s.

 Read More